Hendrik2319/JavaLib_Common/README.md

 All other files were moved into the "extract" libraries, but without their history.

 ### Usage / Development
-The current state of this libray is compatible with JAVA 17.
+The current state of this library is compatible with JAVA 17.
 But most of its code should be compatible with JAVA 8.
 This is an Eclipse project. `.classpath` and `.project` files are contained in the repository.
 If you want to use this library / clone this repository, you should clone all the other `JavaLib_Common_*` libraries too.
 `JavaLib_Common` depends on all the other libraries.
 These dependencies were made via "project imports" in Eclipse.